 When you apply for a job with the council, selection for interview is based on the information that you provide on the application form.
-You will have received:
+You will be able to access the job description/person specification for the role online:

-A job description (JD), - which gives you details about the job.
+The job description gives you details about the job.
 It lists all the main duties and responsibilities that you will be required to carry out.

-A person specification (PS) - which tells you about the qualifications, skills, knowledge and experience you must have to do the job.
+The person specification tells you about the qualifications, skills, knowledge and experience you must have to do the job.
 These are listed as essential or desirable criteria.
 To be invited to attend for interview you must be able show that you meet all the essential and ideally all the desirable criteria.
 You may still be invited for interview if you do not meet all of the desirable criteria.